magnetophon/DEL2/README.md

 Paradoxically, when the input signal is loud, a high amount of drive can sound quieter than low one.
 This is because internally, for each dB you turn up the drive (aka input gain), the output turns one dB down.
 When there's no distortion, they cancel each other out, but with lots of distortion the output will sound quieter.
-  -   **mode** lets you choose between low-pass, band-pass and high-pass in various steepness, and notch filters.

 ### Panning
 By playing lower or higher notes, you pan each tap to the left or right.